-Laser hair removal is safe for all skin types, however it’s very important to prepare your skin before each session.
+Laser hair removal is safe for all skin types, however, it’s very important to prepare your skin before each session.
 You can get laser hair removal on your chin, upper lip, bikini area, legs, armpits, and virtually anywhere you have unwanted hair.
-In order to get the best results you need to follow certain procedures to ensure your skin is protected and to have an efficient and permanent hair removal solution.
+In order to get the best results, you need to follow certain procedures to ensure your skin is protected and to have an efficient and permanent hair removal solution.

 Stay away from the sun

 For at least two weeks prior to your treatments, it’s important that your skin is kept out of the sun, tanning beds, and self-tanners.
 If your skin is tanned or sunburned, paired with the laser you can have discoloration on your skin.
-Additionally you risk getting blisters and pain during the treatment.
+Additionally, you risk getting blisters and pain during the treatment.
 So make sure you use sunscreen daily before going into your appointment, and stay away from tanning.

 Don’t pluck or wax, shave!

-The reason laser hair removal works in a permanent way, is because it targets your hair follicles.
+The reason laser hair removal works in a permanent way is that it targets your hair follicles.
 By waxing or plucking, you disturb the root of the hair.
 Shaving is encouraged because the follicle remains intact, and with shorter hair, the laser treatment will produce even less discomfort.
 Since laser singes that hair all the way down to the root, having longer hairs could burn your skin and cause some discomfort.

 During your treatment